hyukjunlim/CheapNet/README.md

 ### Evaluation

-To evaluate the model's performance, use the evaluation scripts provided:
+To evaluate the model's performance, use the `evaulate.py` script:

 ```bash
 python evaluate.py